The Law You Never Actually Consented to: New York’s Implied Consent Law

 Many drivers faced with this situation understandably choose to refuse one.
 However, this can have severe consequences.
 Chemical test refusal then becomes a different issue from whether someone is guilty of an alcohol or drug-related violation.

-Regardless of your alcohol/ drug related driving offense, you will be suspended upon arraignment for the refusal alone.
+Regardless of your alcohol/ drug related driving offense, you will be suspended for the refusal alone.
 The refusal will also be used against you in your original case.
-Interestingly enough, even if a driver is found not guilty of the original alcohol/ drug offense, they can still have their license revoked on the refusal alone.
+Interestingly enough, even if a driver is found not guilty of the original alcohol/ drug offense, they can still have their license suspended due to the refusal.

 A refusal to submit to a chemical test can have far-reaching consequences.
 Refusals will remain on your driving record and will be seen on DMV “look back” periods.
 They can even play a factor in eligibility for a new license after a revocation.